 The relationship between job performance and turnover has long been thought to be curvilinear (U-shaped).
 In other words, the highest and lowest performers are most likely to quit their jobs.
 Numerous studies have replicated these findings, but these studies were almost entirely conducted in the United States.
-In a recent article, Michael Sturman and his colleagues investigated the effect that culture may have on the relationship between performance and turnover.
+In a recent article (Sturman et al., 2012), researchers investigated the effect that culture may have on the relationship between performance and turnover.

 The authors analyzed data from employees in 24 countries.
 They compared the countries in terms of in-group collectivism, power distance, and uncertainty avoidance.
 In a culture that is highly collectivistic, people have a strong desire to be part of a group, and group goals are more important than individual ones.
 Power distance refers to the extent that people in that culture are accepting of unequal power distribution, and uncertainty avoidance is the extent to which a culture’s members are comfortable with uncertainty and risk.